 Idealism Pays

-"Members bring in customers.
+The deals are an added perk, but people often sign up for CSAs because they believe in supporting local farms and produce.
+Most CSA-ers wouldn't allow their local Safeway to send them a motly assortment of food — even for a discount.
+Without that last hint of idealism, the model doesn't work.
+And that may be true of CSRs, too."Members bring in customers.
 They're our immediate advocates and our greatest advertisers," says Ismail Samad, chef of the Gleanery, a CSR in Putney, Vermont.
 The Gleanery takes local food to a new level by gleaning a majority of its produce from local farms' extras.
 Before opening the restaurant, the Gleanery went into the community to conduct tastings and build relationships with farms in the area.
 The problems that farmers were having with surplus became the Gleanery's biggest selling point.
 "As long as you're engaging the community, you have something the community will rally behind," Samad says.
 Local food is a hot topic in Vermont, and by tapping into that fervor, the Gleanery found a built-in customer base.
 "It's a built-in cheat," Samad says.
 "You've got the people engaged in food and sourcing, so it's almost like plinking the chord of locavorism."

 "Our social capital is so great that it covers our lack of financial capital." — Ismail Samad